 There are a few steps that will lead to analysis of the aspirin.
-First, you need to standardize a NaOH solution (approximate concentration of 0.1 M) by titration with hydrochloric acid (HCl).
+First, you need to prepare a known concentration of sodium hydroxide.
+To do this, you will be given a stock solution of approximately 1.6 M NaOH.
+You will dilute it to approximately 0.1 M NaOH and then standardize the diluted solution by titration with hydrochloric acid (HCl).
 A standard solution of HCl (approximately 0.15 M) will be provided; its exact concentration will be written on the carboy or bottle.
 (A standard solution is a solution whose concentration is known with a high precision.)
 Finally, you will dissolve the aspirin and titrate it with the NaOH solution you prepared to determine the amount of acetylsalicylic acid per tablet.